-CMA Online Learning is a portal provided to CMA students for access to interative multimedia, games, videos and online abacus learning.
+CMA Online Practice is a link provided to eligible CMA students for revising and practicing abacus questions online.
 It is a supplementary tool used to complement face-to-face classes.
 It is not a means for distance learning without attending regular classes.
-We currently do not offer any online-only programs.
+We currently do not offer any online based programs.

 Where are CMA Centres located?

-We have CMA Centres in NSW and VIC.
+We have CMA Centres in NSW, VIC and TAS.
 To find your nearest CMA Australia Authorised Centre, please visit the CMA Centres page.

 What session times are available?